Book a consultation

 • recreating roles and experiences in play situations

 Parents will be emailed reports at the end of each term.
 All students will receive certificates in the final lesson of the term.
-There will be a class presentation ceremony.
 Students completing the full academic year will be receive a certificate celebrating their achievement.